Setting Up a Hapi.js Development Environment with ServBay

 What is Hapi.js?

-Main Features and Advantages of Hapi.js
+Key Features and Benefits of Hapi.js

-Creating and Running a Hapi.js Project using ServBay
+Creating a Hapi.js Project with ServBay

 Creating a Hapi.js Project

-Initialize the Project
+Initialize Project Directory

 /Applications/ServBay/www